Covid 19 Safety

 Check-out time on the last day at Civic Inn is 12.00hrs.
 If you have a late flight, we can arrange a late check-out for an additional half-day charge within 18.00hrs based on availability.

 The itinerary for Barisal is a general outline and not fixed.
 The activities will vary depending on the season and day of the week.

 The place we will explore in Barisal is very remote, and there will be no decent restaurant there.
 We will arrange breakfast and lunch on our boat with bread, egg, jam, tea and coffee, and locally purchased seasonal fruits.
 You will find decent restaurants for dinner upon returning to Barisal city in the evening.

 Rocket Paddle Steamer

 Rocket journey is not guaranteed due to several reasons.
-Chances of riding a Rocket are very slim as the regular schedule is not always followed for the engine and other issues.
+The chances of riding a Rocket are very slim as the regular schedule is not always followed for the engine and other issues.
 We do not encourage anyone to book this tour for the Rocket journey as the main interest.

 We will use traditional ferries up to Barisal most of the time instead of the Rocket and drive to Bagerhat from there.
 If Rocket is running and we can manage the tickets for them, it would be great.

 The first-class ticket of Rocket depends on availability.
 You might have to travel in the 2nd class if the 1st class is unavailable.
-The only difference between the 1st and 2nd class on the Rocket is, 2nd class is located on the backside, and have no air-conditioning.
+The only difference between the 1st and 2nd class on the Rocket is, the 2nd class is located on the backside and has no air-conditioning.
 Other facilities are almost the same.
 Passengers of the 2nd class can use all the facilities of the 1st class, e.g. dining area, toilets, and the sitting area on the front side.